fanfank/timecat/README.md

 <pre>    timecat -s 'Apr  3 10:09:08' -e 'Apr  4 06:05:04' A.log > timecat.out</pre>
 After this, `timecat.out` stores what you want, at an amazing searching speed.
 When you have to search huge amounts of log files in production environment, this helps alot, saving huge amounts of disk I/Os, more importantly, time.

+The datetime format of `-s` and `-e` options need not to be consisdent with the datetime format of the target file, because `timecat` will detect and convert datetime format automatically.
+But you should at least guarantee that the datetime formats of `-s` and `-e` are the same.
+The following two commands are essentially the same:
+1. `timecat -s '2016/Jan/01 06:07:08' -e '2016/Jan/01 09:10:11' XXX.log`
+2. `timecat -s '20160101060708' -e '20160101091011' XXX.log`